 Her grandfather, James Gluck, a lawyer and rare book collector, had acted as Twain's literary agent.
 Twain had sent Gluck the second half of his completed first draft of Huckleberry Finn to sell to the Buffalo and Erie Library in Buffalo, New York.
 He had once lived in Buffalo.

 Twain had lost the first half of his manuscript, which is why Gluck only received the second half.
 For many years, it was believed that the first half had been lost forever.
-Until a librarian in Los Angeles sorted through the trunks filled her late aunt's papers.
+Then a librarian in Los Angeles sorted through trunks filled with her late aunt's papers.

 There, in one of the trunks, she found the lost first half of Twain's original draft of Huckleberry Finn.
 Stunned, she asked Sotheby's to authenticate the manuscript.
 They had it shipped by armored car and plane to New York City, and found that it was indeed Mark Twain's lost original first half of Huckleberry Finn.